 Subscribe me to Rider product news

 Rider supports .NET Framework, the new cross-platform .NET Core, and Mono based projects.
-This lets you develop a wide array of applications including .NET desktop applications, services and libraries, Unity games, Xamarin apps, ASP.NET and ASP.NET Core web applications.
+This lets you develop a wide range of applications including .NET desktop applications, services and libraries, Unity games, Xamarin apps, ASP.NET and ASP.NET Core web applications.

 As well as running and debugging multiple runtimes, Rider itself runs on multiple platforms: Windows, macOS and Linux.

 Rider boasts 2,200+ live code inspections, with automated quick-fixes to resolve detected issues individually or in bulk.
 Solution-wide error analysis will monitor code issues and let you know if anything goes wrong, even in files that are not currently open.